contao/docs/docs/dev/getting-started/extension.md

 ```

 {{% notice info %}}
 This will not work automatically if your bundle class already extends from `AbstractBundle`.
-If you which to use this
+If you wish to use this
 extension class, you will need to implement the `getContainerExtension()` method in your bundle class and instantiate
 this extension class manually.